 Primary contact for media enquiries and opportunities for business development.

 Mandy is responsible for setting the overall strategic direction of the business in collaboration with GiGL’s Board of Directors.
 Mandy is the lead on business development, setting the social enterprise’s values and culture, and developing the staff team.
 She is also involved at a UK-level as a company director of the Association of Local Environmental Records Centres (ALERC) and trustee of the National Biodiversity network Trust (NBNT).

 Contact Mandy for media enquiries and to discuss opportunities for collaboration.

-Primary contact for planning related matters for Local Planning Authorities (LPAs) and enquiries related to the “Biodiversity Evidence – Better Outcomes from Planning” project.
+Primary contact for planning related matters for Local Planning Authorities (LPAs), the data search service for ecological consultants and enquiries related to the “Biodiversity Evidence – Better Outcomes from Planning” project.

 Contact Eleni if you would like to find out more about how your LPA can use biodiversity data in planning.

 Primary contact for technical enquiries or updates relating to Open Spaces, Areas of Deficiency (AoD) in Access to Public Open Space and Habitat data.